General Information about the Language Academy

 How long has the Academy been running?

-The four-week summer program opened its first session in the summer of 2008, building on Middlebury College’s ninety-five years of experience in foreign language education at both undergraduate and graduate levels.
+The four-week summer program opened its first session in the summer of 2008, building on Middlebury College’s Language Schools’ 100 years of experience in foreign language education at both the undergraduate and graduate levels.

 When is the application deadline?